 Team member engagement and wellness is of critical importance to our success.
-In 2022, we continued to prioritize engaging with our team members through monthly town halls and an enterprise-wide company meeting with our chief executive officer and other senior executives.
+In 2023, we continued to prioritize engaging with our team members through monthly town halls and an enterprise-wide company meeting with our chief executive officer and other senior executives.

-In addition, in 2022, we continued our focus on increasing opportunities for team members to build connections with colleagues through our growing number of employee resource groups ("ERG").
+In addition, in 2023, we continued our focus on creating opportunities for team members to build connections with colleagues through our ten employee resource groups ("ERG").
 Best practice research indicates that team member engagement and retention is positively impacted if team members are connected to peers who share their viewpoints and backgrounds and leaders who are invested in their success.
 We have invested in and dedicated resources to build an inclusive infrastructure to support our ERGs.
-These resource groups continue to grow and foster engagement through their close alignment with the diverse interests and backgrounds of our team members.
-During 2022, we increased the number of ERGs from eight to ten, and 39% of our corporate team members are members of at least one ERG.
-Each of our ERGs is sponsored by one or more members of our executive team.
+These resource groups continue to foster engagement through their close alignment with the diverse interests and backgrounds of our team members.
+As of December 31, 2023, approximately 40% of our corporate team members participate in one or more ERG.
+Each ERG is sponsored by one or more members of our executive team, and in 2023, AMN's collective ERGs hosted more than 100 member events and meetings.